BOM-98/investIQ-project-3/README.md

 Pandas Datareader was installed by running pip3 install pandas-datareader in the terminal and inserting import pandas_datareader.data as web in the run.py file. yfinance was installed by running pip3 install yfinance in the terminal and inserting import yfinance as yf in the run.py file.
 Check yfinance dependencies.
+PyPortfolioOpt was installed using pip install PyPortfolioOpt scikit-learn was installed using pip install scikit-learn

 ## Constraints